-Negotiations intensify to avert a government shutdown
+Government stays open, funding bill clears key hurdle in Senate

 "We have a strong commitment from our caucus, I can tell you that.
 Very strong," is as far as Manchin would go when asked specifically late Thursday if he had 41 votes.

 One key Democrat has joined Manchin's battle.
-Incoming Senate Democratic Leader Chuck Schumer vowed Thursday, "We are going to win this fight."
+Incoming Senate Democratic leader Charles Schumer of New York vowed Thursday, "We are going to win this fight."

 There could be political dividends for Democrats making a full-throated fight for the miners, even at the risk of a potentially risky shutdown.
 Trump won big in coal country and Democrats would love to claw back some of those working class voters.